Buyer’s Guide: Impact Drivers

 - Weight: Impact drivers are smaller and lighter than drills, which allows you to drive multiple screws without developing hand or arm fatigue.
 That’s particularly important when inserting screws overhead, such as when hanging drywall, where a regular drill is bound to quickly feel cumbersome and heavy.
 The smaller size also lets you fit the driver into tight spots where a larger drill couldn’t go.

 A good choice for the home DIYer, the DEWALT 12-V Impact Driver features a maximum of 1,400 inch-pounds of torque and weighs just 2.3 pounds.
 It comes with two rechargeable 12-volt batteries, a charger, and a carrying case.
 Directional LED lighting lets you see in dimly lit spots.
-Amazon buyers give the DEWALT impact driver 4.7 out of five stars for power, reliability, and long battery life (up to two hours of solid use).
+If you’re looking for power, reliability, and long battery life (up to two hours of solid use), your search stops here.

-With 930 inch-pounds of torque, the Bosch 12-volt Impact Driver is perfect for workshop projects and around-the-house DIY tasks.
+With 930 inch-pounds of torque, the Bosch 12-Volt Impact Driver is perfect for workshop projects and around-the-house DIY tasks.
 It weighs merely 2.1 pounds but lives up to its reputation as a workhorse.
-Amazon buyers give it a hearty 4.6 out of five stars for its fuel gauge (you can see remaining battery life) and its ability to reach into tight spots to insert or remove screws.
-It comes with two rechargeable batteries, a charger, two screwdriver bits, and a carrying case.
+Standout features are its fuel gauge (you can see remaining battery life) and the tool’s ability to reach into tight spots to insert or remove screws.
+The Bosch comes equipped with two rechargeable batteries, a charger, two screwdriver bits, and a carrying case.

 When you need enough power to build a house, turn to the DEWALT 20-V 3-Speed Impact Driver.
-It features LED lighting and three separates speeds, including a precision speed, which dampers its powerful motor for when you need a lighter touch.
+It features LED lighting and three separates speeds, including a precision speed, which dampers its powerful motor when you need a lighter touch.
 This impact driver isn’t for small workshop projects; it’s designed for residential construction and remodeling.
-Weighing in at seven pounds and featuring 2,000 inch-pounds of torque, this impact driver is the heaviest and most powerful of the bunch.
-For durability and sheer power, Amazon buyers award this 20-volt impact driver 4.7 out of five stars.
-It comes with a carrying case, a charger, and two rechargeable batteries.
+Weighing in at seven pounds and featuring 2,000 inch-pounds of torque, it’s the heaviest and most powerful impact driver in our list, and it’s top pick for sheer power.
+Included are a carrying case, a charger, and two rechargeable batteries.